Qualified Domestic Relations Orders (QDROs)

-A Qualified Domestic Relations Order (QDRO) or a Domestic Relations Order (DRO) is a court order directing the administrator of a retirement plan to distribute a portion of one party's retirement to the other.
-The implementation of a term of a judgment of divorce or a legal separation can be tedious as the intent of the distribution needs to conform with the rules of the particular retirement plan.
-There are issues that pertain to retirement distribution which our attorneys regularly deal with, most importantly at the stage of an agreement or an initial court order, but also through the implementation of an agreement or order.
+A Qualified Domestic Relations Order (QDRO) or a Domestic Relations Order (DRO) is a court order directing a retirement plan administrator to distribute a portion of one party’s retirement to another.
+Implementing a judgment of divorce or legal separation can be tedious as the intent of the distribution needs to conform with the rules of the particular retirement plan.
+Our attorneys regularly deal with many issues on retirement distribution, most often at the stage of an agreement or an initial court order but also through the implementation of an agreement or order.

 There are essentially two types of retirement assets: